pdbdnt/claude-cc-multiinstance-manual-statusline/README.md

 - **Terminal 2**: Feature worktree - Testing OAuth refactor
 - **Terminal 3**: Different project - Refactoring API layer

 You get Slack notification about the auth bug.
 Which terminal was that?
-You scroll through 3 terminals, read conversation histories, lose 30 seconds.
+You scroll through 3 terminals, read conversation histories, lose xx seconds, adds cognitive load.

-**Repeat this 20 times a day = 10 minutes wasted.**
+**Repeat this 20 times a day = more cognitive load**

 ## The Solution